CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/04_USING_LIBRARIES/README.md

 D3 (Data-Driven Document) is a well-known library, very often used for data visualization.
 But it also has a lot of very useful functions to wrangle data.

-D3 is broken down in multiple modules and one that would be very useful for us is [d3-fetch](https://github.com/d3/d3-fetch).
+D3 is broken down into multiple modules and one that would be very useful for us is [d3-fetch](https://github.com/d3/d3-fetch).
 There's a function called _csv_ that "loads and parses a CSV file".
 Perfect for us!

 ![The GitHub repository of d3-fetch.](./img/d3-csv.jpg)